Passenger ropeway safety

-Technical Safety BC oversees the safety of passenger ropeways throughout British Columbia in accordance with the Safety Standards Act and the Elevating Devices Safety Regulation.
-These include tramways, gondolas, chairlifts, rope tows, and passenger conveyors.
+We are responsible for overseeing the safety of Passenger Ropeways throughout BC in accordance with the Safety Standards Act and the Elevating Devices Safety Regulation.
+Passenger Ropeways include tramways, gondolas, chairlifts, rope tows, and passenger conveyors.